 Pioneer Fort Worth attorney J. C. Terrell was born in Tennessee in 1831 to Dr. Christopher Joseph and Susan Kennerly Terrell as the Terrell family was moving from Virginia to Missouri.
 He studied law under his brother Alexander, who would become U.S. ambassador to the Ottoman Empire (Turkey) under President Grover Cleveland.

 “Most of the California, Salt Lake, and Oregon emigrants bought their outfit, a matter of great importance for a journey of sixteen hundred miles through a wilderness, where neither love nor money could procure the necessaries of life.
 My company was composed of three: A. Fuqua, a widower, farmer, 35 years old; Powhatan B. Whitehead, a cowboy, 23, and myself, 20 years old.
 I owned most of the outfit.
 Our wagon was well covered and had sideboards extending over the wheels, affording room for sleeping in rainy weather, but ordinarily we preferred sleeping on the ground.
 We had three yoke of oxen, one yoke of milch cows, a good dog Ranger, a few extra yoke bows, some small rope, two horses, some extra horseshoes and nails, axe, hatchet, auger and a few other things in that line in the tool box.
-As for medicines, five gallons of pure cognac brandy, some Tutt’s pills and a few bottles of lemon syrup and acetic acid to counteract alkali water, constituted our dispensary.
+As for medicines, five gallons of pure cognac brandy, some Tutt’s pills [a patent medicine] and a few bottles of lemon syrup and acetic acid to counteract alkali water, constituted our dispensary.

 “Thinking the trip to Sacramento City could be made in four months, provisions were laid in accordingly, consisting of flour in sacks, prepared corn meal, dried fruit, rice, beans, coffee, tea, bacon, etc.”